epomatti/mutual-tls/README.md

 ## Execute

-👉 Once the PKI setup is complete, these are the steps to run the modules.
+👉 Before running the application all setup steps must be executed

 Add the DNS configuration to the `/etc/hosts/` files.